Table of Contents

 What are blood clots?

 There are two different types of blood clots.
 These include clots that stay in place and don’t move (thrombosis) and those that break away from the spot where they developed and move to different areas inside your body (embolism).
-Depending on what the clot blocks or where it moves to, a blood clot can be deadly.
+Depending on what the clot blocks or where it moves, a blood clot can be deadly.

 Symptoms are different depending on where the blood clot is located.
-If the clot is in your arms or legs, you can experience pain (that feels like an intense cramp), swelling, and tenderness.
+If the clot is in your arms or legs, you may experience pain (that feels like an intense cramp), swelling, and tenderness.
 Your skin may be red and warm to the touch where the clot is located.
 If the blood clot is in your abdomen, you may experience severe stomach pain, vomiting, and diarrhea.

 Blood clots that travel to your heart cause a heavy feeling or pain in your chest, pain in your upper body, shortness of breath, sweating, nausea, and light-headedness.
 If the clot moves to your lungs, you could experience sharp chest pain, a racing heart, shortness of breath, sweating, and fever.
 You may cough up blood.
 A blood clot in the brain may cause weakness in your face, arms, or legs, speech and vision difficulties, headache, and dizziness.
 Many of these symptoms are the symptoms associated with other conditions, such as heart attacks and stroke.